andlo/mycroft-skills-list-gitbook/skills/skill-mark1-demo.MycroftAI.md

 ---
-description: Showcase the capabilities of the Mark 1
+description: 'Showcase the capabilities of the Mark 1'
 ---

 ### _skill-mark1-demo.MycroftAI_